CumpsD/second-brain/Shooting/Cleaning/Bore Tech Proof-Positive Rifle Patch Jag.md

   A: When using Bore Tech Cleaners, simply use warm water.
 We recommend rubbing the jags between your palms while warm tap water flows over them.

 * Q: What thread sizes are your jags and are they male or female ended? \
-  A: All Bore Tech jags are male ended and have the thread pitch listed under the Specifications Tab on the respective product page.
+  A: All Bore Tech jags are male ended and have the thread pitch listed above.

 * Q: Why do my patches always turn blue when using [Eliminator Bore Cleaner](https://github.com/CumpsD/second-brain/blob/main/Shooting/Cleaning/Bore%20Tech%20Eliminator%20Bore%20Cleaner.md)? \
   A: Eliminator or any other cleaner that is designed to remove copper fouling will attack all brass jags and remove the copper within the jag.
 To avoid this false indication of copper fouling in the bore, we recommend using our Proof-Positive Jags with all copper removing cleaners.